 The other way to make your way to this lookout is via the Overcliff-Undercliff circuit walking track (see further below).

-Other lookouts that should be mentioned are the Queen Victoria and Empress lookout points along the Nature Track.
+Other lookouts that should be mentioned are the Queen Victoria and Empress lookout points along the Empress Falls walking track.

 These two lookouts are located at the western side of the Wentworth Falls area and can be accessed via the National Pass and Wentworth Pass walking tracks and also the Nature Track.

 7 Best Wentworth Falls Walks